mateusforgi/mcomics/README.md

 *  Run pod install.
 *  Select DEV Scheme.
 It already comes with the App keys configured.
 *  If you get errors after executing the steps above, run pod deintegrate and then run pod install again.
+*  Set the api keys on the xxconfig files for the schemes you want to use.

 ## Pods